 Depending on the specific type of cannabinoid that you’re dealing with, they can have differing effects.
 These effects are generally decided by how it interacts with the body’s cannabinoid system.

 Cannabinoids generally interact with the cannabinoid system by binding to receptors in the system.
 Once they’re bound to the receptors, they either activate (agonize) or deactivate (antagonize) the receptor site.
-The activation and deactivation is what leads to the different effects of each cannabinoid.
+The activation and deactivation are what lead to the different effects of each cannabinoid.

 Are There Different Cannabinoids?